deepakmahakale/ror.tips/_posts/2024-02-23-how-to-rename-keys-in-a-hash.md

 layout: single
 title: How to rename or transform keys in a hash?
 description: &description >
-  Need to rename or transform keys in a hash?
+  This article explains how to rename or transform keys in a hash.
-  Let's see how to do it.
 excerpt: *description
 date: 2024-02-23
 categories: